stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 Having successfully completed the refactoring of `scripts/ci/process_wikipedia_articles.py` into modular components, we are focusing on improving the API calls within the Wikipedia processing components to enhance performance, reliability, and efficiency.

 ## Recent Changes

+- **Added VectorDB Logging Metric and View (PR #194)**: Extended the Terraform monitoring configuration to include vector database logging capabilities.
+Added a dedicated log-based metric for vector database logs, created a specialized log bucket and view for better log management, and updated outputs and documentation to reflect these changes.
+However, there are issues to be fixed including missing dashboard integration, incomplete monitoring implementation, and documentation gaps.

 - **Enhanced SonarQube Setup with Token Authentication and Comprehensive Test Reporting**: Improved the SonarQube setup with robust token-based authentication for API access and added comprehensive test reporting.
 Created `.sonarqube/setup-token.sh` to automatically generate and manage authentication tokens during startup.
 Enhanced `run-analysis.sh` to run unit tests with coverage, generating both XML coverage and JUnit test reports before submitting code analysis.
 Specified Python 3.12 in the SonarQube configuration for more accurate analysis.
 Added token file to `.gitignore` for security.
 Created comprehensive documentation in `docs/sonarqube_setup_complete.md` detailing the SonarQube configuration, scripts, and usage patterns.
 Successfully tested the complete workflow by running an analysis with coverage metrics and verifying results in the SonarQube dashboard.
 Verified full API functionality through direct token-based API calls that confirmed proper project registration and metric collection.
 Initial analysis reported 34.3% code coverage from unit tests, 6,321 lines of code, 5 bugs, 47 code smells, and 0 vulnerabilities.